SwiftCode123/Cybersecurity-Portfolio/mitre-sigma-lookup-tool/post-project-implementation-09-splunk-integration/setup/README.md

 sudo apt update && sudo apt upgrade -y sudo apt install wget -y
 ```
 - This was to ensure packet manager was up to date and that we have `wget` installed so we can pull down the installer package.
-I ran this inside my Proxmox VM SSH session
+I ran this inside my Proxmox VM

 ### 2. Download the Splunk Enterprise Package
 ```bash